DIY pest control products next to a professional treatment truck in a Boise driveway

 Pro Tip

-For most Treasure Valley homeowners, the smartest move isn't picking one side.
-It's pairing quarterly professional service with the DIY habits that keep pressure low between visits.
-Here's what that looks like in practice:
+For most Treasure Valley homeowners, the smartest move is not picking one side.
+It is pairing quarterly professional service with the DIY habits that keep pressure low between visits.
+Here is what that looks like in practice:

 • Let the pros handle the barrier.
 Quarterly perimeter treatment three feet up and three feet out, timed for Boise pest cycles (spring ants and wasps, summer spider peak, fall rodent push)